Boricua Popular Army: Early actions

 The EPB was founded by Filiberto Ojeda Ríos, Juan Enrique Segarra-Palmer and Orlando González Claudio on July 26, 1976, with the date being symbolically used as a reminder of the United States invasion during the Spanish–American War.

 Their first communiqué was published on August 25, 1978, following an attack on two policemen that concluded with officer Julio Rodríguez Rivera dead in retaliation for the Cerro Maravilla murders.
 The federal government claimed the incident was an attempt to steal his police car.
 On October 2, 1978, the EPB and Volunteers infiltrated an armory and took 500 pounds of ammonium nitrate, dynamite cartridges, 988 blasting caps and 17,500 feet of primacord.
 In September 1979, the EPB revealed that it was working in conjunction with the Volunteers, FARP and FALN.

-On October 17, 1979, the groups execute eight bombings against federal buildings.
+On October 17, 1979, the groups executed eight bombings against federal buildings.